Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Conclusions

-In summary, we have proposed a scheme to realize the atomic Josephson junction to detect the existence of FFLO phases.
+In summary, we have proposed a scheme to realize the atomic Josephson junction to detect the possible existence of the exotic FFLO superfluids in quasi-one-dimensional atomic Fermi gases.
+Though there are several difficulties for realizing such a junction configuration, considering the rapid developments in cold-atom experiments, we anticipate that they will be overcome soon in the near future.
 Our proposal opens the possibility for creating ultracold Fermi gases for practical applications, such as precision measurement and interferometry.

-We acknowledge fruitful discussions with Professor P. D. Drummond.
-This work is supported by the Australian Research Council Center of Excellence and by the National Science Foundation of China under Grant No. NSFC-10574080 and the National Fundamental Research Program under Grant No. 2006CB921404.